 top of page

-Web Developer Vs Web Designer: What the Difference?
+Web Developer Vs Web Designer: The Difference

-Web developer and web designer are two different positions in the web development field.
+Web developer vs web designer are two different positions in the web development field.
 Web designers use design software like Photoshop or Illustrator to make a website look visually appealing, while developers create the code that makes it work.
-Both jobs require strong skills in their respective fields, but what is the difference between them?
-Web Developer Vs Web Designer, we discuss the responsibilities of each position and how they overlap with each other.

 Web Developer